McGarvs/cs124/docs/design.md

 ![During rename 2](./during-rename-2.png)

-After clicking save, the renamed task is what's displayed, along with a new priority level.
+After clicking save, the renamed task is displayed with a new priority level.

 ![After rename](./after-rename.png)